LucaNerlich/2026-06-26-aem-content-discovery-agent/README.md

 # AEM Content Discovery Agent

-An Adobe AI Engineering interview deliverable: a Node CLI that ingests a free-form content brief, retrieves relevant fragments from a local corpus using hybrid vector + BM25 search, asks a local LLM to judge content gaps, and returns a strict three-block `AgentOutput` (top matches, gaps, draft outline).
+An interview deliverable: a Node CLI that ingests a free-form content brief, retrieves relevant fragments from a local corpus using hybrid vector + BM25 search, asks a local LLM to judge content gaps, and returns a strict three-block `AgentOutput` (top matches, gaps, draft outline).